Boston & Maine Railroad over Linden St., Waltham, Massachusetts. County/parish: Middlesex.

 1 contributing structure.

-The Linden Street Bridge is an abandoned Central Massachusetts Railroad bridge over Linden Street (Massachusetts Route 60) in Waltham, Massachusetts.
-A restoration of the bridge is under construction as a part of the Mass Central Rail Trail—Wayside (MCRT—Wayside) project.
-It is a riveted lattice through truss bridge, built in 1894 by the Pennsylvania Steel Company, and is one of only three such bridges left in the state.
+The Linden Street Bridge is a Mass Central Rail Trail—Wayside (MCRT—Wayside) bridge over Linden Street (Massachusetts Route 60) in Waltham, Massachusetts.
+It was built in 1894 for the former Central Massachusetts Railroad by the Pennsylvania Steel Company.
+It was restored by the Department of Conservation and Recreation (DCR) for bicycle and pedestrian use in 2025.
+It is a riveted lattice through truss bridge and is one of only three such bridges left in the state.
 The bridge is 98 feet 3 inches (29.95 m) long and 17 feet (5.2 m) wide, with an inside truss height of 21 feet 11.5 inches (6.693 m), and rests on granite abutments.
-The design of the bridge was based on that of the Northampton crossing of the Connecticut River by the same railroad.
+The design of the bridge was based on the Norwottuck Rail Trail Bridge over the Connecticut River by the same railroad.